KansasAcademicDecathlon/playbook/TestPrep.md

 1. Open pdfEdit995
 1. Select the Combine/Extract tab.
 1. Click *Combine existing PDFs...*
-1. Add the cover sheet then the test PDF
+1. Add the cover sheet then the test PDF.
+Double check the directory as the default is last used (which is probably the last competition).
 1. Save the result as `Printable XX.pdf` where `XX` is the test file name (e.g. `Printable Social Science Round 2 v.2 19-20.pdf`)
 1. Verify the math test does not contain answers.
 USAD provides a PDF of the math test with answers.

 ## Print Job

 I have emailed The UPS Store for printing objective tests.
+I usually order a few extra tests.

 Subject: Academic Decathlon Print Order